Hugh Paulet: Death and burial

-Paulet died probably in December 1573.
-A monument in the north aisle of the church at Hinton St. George, with the effigies of a man in armour and his lady, with an inscription, probably commemorates Sir Hugh and his first wife.
+Sir Hugh Paulet died of natural caused in his home on December 6, 1573.
+He is buried at St George Churchyard in Hinton St George, South Somerset District, Somerset, England.
+A monument can be found in the north aisle of the church at Hinton St. George, with the effigies of a man in armour and his lady, with an inscription, probably commemorates Sir Hugh and his first wife.